 About Our Lab in Germany

-NSF International’s laboratory in Rheda-Wiedenbrück, Germany was founded in 1997 as the Institut Dr. Erdmann.
+NSF’s laboratory in Rheda-Wiedenbrück, Germany was founded in 1997 as the Institut Dr. Erdmann.
 Over the next few years the laboratory continued to develop, establishing a variety of departments, adding employees and building its customer base.
-In 2014, based on its range of accredited services, the institute was acquired by NSF International, a global public health and safety organization.
-Since then, Erdmann has been rebranded and fully integrated into NSF International, and continues to develop and add services.
+In 2014, based on its range of accredited services, the institute was acquired by NSF, a global public health and safety organization.
+Since then, Erdmann has been rebranded and fully integrated into NSF, and continues to develop and add services.